MitchellStride/Quadcopter/README.md

 To build my own quadcopter because it will be fun to make and fly.
 It will serve as a low cost entry to the hobby and if anything goes wrong or it breaks, I will be able to fix it because I made it.
+ <br>I am also hoping to add future functionality such as a mount for a recording
+ camera or maybe a small claw.

 ## Acronyms
 <ul>